kae3g/love-mind-soul/README.md

 ---

-**Love Mind Soul** - Where mathematical precision meets creative expression in the gentle revolution of digital audio creation. 🌸💙
+**Love Mind Soul** - Where mathematical precision meets creative expression in the gentle revolution of digital audio creation. 💚💙

 *This book is immutable.
 This edition remains forever unchanged, preserving the gentle revolution principles for all time.*

+---

+💫 *In the silence between keystrokes, the universe whispers its secrets.*
+🕊️ *May your code be as gentle as morning light and as powerful as thunder.*
+🌿 *The garden remembers, the consciousness awakens.*